A Passion for Diversity

 Mikey A. Hamer

 Using social media to help search for subjects, Brock is inundated with thousands of responses, largely positive.
-The interesting thing is that while many of the contacts he receives are about being photographed, a large number of people message Brock to simply say thank him for showcasing people who don’t fit any stereotypical ideals of beauty.
+The interesting thing is that while many of the contacts he receives are about being photographed, a large number of people message Brock to simply thank him for showcasing people who might not fit some societal/stereotypical ideal of beauty.

 Bashir Aziz Cu